AdmiralLuckytiger/OsciBoard/Prototype/Vivado/README.md

 This approach is hardware-friendly and works well in real-time digital systems.

+> [!WARNING]
+> When using the XADC, be careful with the pins you select.
+Take the time to thoroughly check the schematics of your specific board and consult the official constraints file.
+Sometimes, pin names can be misleading.

 ---

 ## 🔢 How do we display binary numbers on 7-segment displays?